The power of sleep for improved athletic performance and recovery

 The bottom line is that sleep deprivation can lead to unwanted weight gain and a lack of workout intensity that can further harm the quality of your sleep and athletic performance.

 Additionally, a majority of anabolic hormone release occurs at night, especially during the deepest stages of sleep.
-The nighttime release of growth hormone and testosterone aid in tissue repair, muscle growth, and anti-inflammation.
+The nighttime release of growth hormone and testosterone aid in tissue repair, muscle growth, and anti-inflammation, all critical components of athlete recovery.

 Falling and staying asleep is instrumental in allowing your body to take full advantage of all the tools it has to physiologically recharge and renew itself at night.
 If you need to incorporate a wind down routine in preparation for sleep, approach it as you would your cool down routine.